Implementing the Decision-Aid for Lupus (IDEAL Strategy)

 Detailed Description

 The proposed study will evaluate methods to implement a shared decision making strategy, using an individualized, computerized decision- aid (DA).
-The investigators will test the effectiveness of this implementation with 3 strategies in 16 clinics.
+The investigators will test the effectiveness of this implementation with 3 strategies in 15 clinics.
 Formative evaluation strategies will be used to assess needs at each clinic, with key clinic informants participating in semi-structured interviews.
-The study will enroll at least 500 patient participants across all 16 sites, who will review the decision aid and be asked a feasibility and acceptability assessment.
+The study will enroll patient participants across all 16 sites, who will review the decision aid and be asked a feasibility and acceptability assessment.
 At the conclusion of the study, key clinic informants, as well as selected patient participants will participate in semi-structured interviews to assess the effectiveness in implementing the DA in the clinic setting.